riza-io/llm-py/README.md

 Write and execute jq programs with the help of LLM

+See [Run a prompt to generate and execute jq programs using llm-jq](https://simonwillison.net/2024/Oct/27/llm-jq/) for background on this project.

 ## Installation

 Install this plugin in the same environment as [LLM](https://llm.datasette.io/).